Secretary of state (Canada)

-In Canada from 1993 to 2003 and again from 2007 to 2008, secretary of state was a title given to junior ministers of state in the Government of Canada that sat outside Cabinet.
-Because it was a position that was assigned to assist Cabinet ministers, a secretary of state was legally a minister of state; the distinction is that, unlike a minister, a secretary is not a full cabinet portfolio itself and thus not considered a member of Cabinet.
-(They were hence considered junior to ministers of state.)
+In Canada from 1993 to 2003, from 2007 to 2008, and again since 2025, secretary of state is a title given to junior ministers of state in the Government of Canada that sit outside Cabinet.
+Because it is a position that is assigned to assist Cabinet ministers, a secretary of state is legally a minister of state; the distinction is that, unlike a minister, a secretary is not a full cabinet portfolio itself and thus not considered a member of Cabinet.
+(They are hence considered junior to ministers of state.)
 The Secretary of State (Training and Youth), for instance, would assist the Minister for Human Resources and Development.
 This usage is opposite to that in the United Kingdom, where junior ministers generally report to more senior secretaries of state.
-Secretaries of state were, however, members of the ministry and the Queen's Privy Council for Canada.
+Secretaries of state are, however, members of the ministry and the King's Privy Council for Canada.

 This generic usage should not be confused with the former cabinet positions of Secretary of State for Canada (1867–1996), Secretary of State for the Provinces (1867–1873), and Secretary of State for External Affairs (1909–1995).

 History

 These positions were first used by Jean Chrétien as a way to decrease the size of the Cabinet without substantially decreasing the size of the ministry.
 When Paul Martin became Prime Minister in 2003, this usage ended, and he instead appointed ministers of state and increased the powers of parliamentary secretaries to act in junior policy positions.

 Martin's successor, Stephen Harper, resumed the use of secretaries of state in a cabinet shuffle on 4 January 2007, but went back to ministers of state in his October 2008 cabinet.

+Mark Carney resumed the use of secretaries of state in a cabinet shuffle on 13 May 2025.

-List of Secretaries of State in Canada
+List of secretaries of state in Canada

-External Affairs
+External affairs

 Between 1993 and 2003, there were at least three junior Minister of State positions within the Department of External Affairs (renamed in 1995 to the Department of Foreign Affairs and International Trade) responsible for assisting the Minister of Foreign Affairs (known until 1993 as the Secretary of State for External Affairs).